jonasblanc/CS-341-Computer-graphics-labs-project/README.md

 # Computer graphics labs and project

-This repo regroups all the lab and the final project developed for the EPFL course CS-341 Computer graphics.
+This repo regroups all the labs and the final project developed for the EPFL course CS-341 Computer graphics.

 Any of the labs / project can be accessed by running a local server with the following line.